-Func VirtualChan(chan%, expr\${, match%{, binsz{, align}}); Func VirtualChan(chan%, get%{, &expr\$});
+Func VirtualChan(chan%, expr\${, match%{, binsz{, align}}}); Func VirtualChan(chan%, get%{, &expr\$});

 - chan% In the first command variant, 0 creates a new virtual channel and returns the channel number.
 The remaining arguments set initial channel values.
-If not 0, this is the number of an existing virtual channel to modify or from which to read back the settings. - expr\$ In the first command variant, this is a string expression defining the output.
-See the Analysis chapter of the Spike2 manual for details.
+If not 0, this is the number of an existing virtual channel to modify or from which to read back the settings. - In the first command variant, this is a string expression defining the output.
+See expr\$ the Analysis chapter of the Spike2 manual for details.
 In the second command variant, this optional string variable returns the current channel expression. - match% This is the number of an existing waveform, RealWave or WaveMark channel to match for sample interval and alignment.
 If 0, the sample interval and alignment are set by the binsz and align arguments.
-If negative, no change is made. - binsz If match% is 0, this sets the sample interval of the channel.
-Values of binsz less than the file time resolution are ignored, as are values less than or equal to 0. - align If match% is 0, this sets the channel alignment.
-Values less than 0 are ignored. - get% In the second command variant, get% determines the returned value.
-0 = the state of the expression parsing, 1 = match%, 2 = binsz, 3 = align. - Returns When creating a new channel, the return value is the new channel number or a negative error code.
-When modifying an existing channel, the return value is a negative code if the match%, binsz or align arguments are illegal, a positive code if the expression contains an error and 0 if there was no error.
-The second variant returns the requested information or a negative error code.
+If negative, no change is made. - If match% is 0, this sets the sample interval of the channel.
+Values of binsz less binsz than the file time resolution are ignored, as are values less than or equal to 0. - If match% is 0, this sets the channel alignment.
+Values less than 0 are ignored. align - In the second command variant, $get{\vartheta}^{\vartheta}$ determines the returned value.
+0 = theget% state of the expression parsing, 1 = match, 2 = binsz, 3 = align. - Returns When creating a channel, it returns the new channel number or a negative error code.
+When modifying an existing channel, it returns 0 for OK, a negative code if the match[%], binsz or align arguments are illegal, or a positive code if the expression contains an error.
+The second variant returns the get% information or a negative error code.
 If get% is 0, the return value is negative if the channel is not a virtual channel, 0 if the expression is acceptable and a positive code if not.